harukodi/IT-docu/Docker-installations/Nextcloud-installation.md

 # Installation of nextcloud

-## Create the folder for the nextcloud instance
+## Create the folders for the nextcloud installation
 ```bash
 mkdir -p nextcloud/{appdata,data}
 ```